weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_04_Lab04_Ex1_Managing_Messaging_Compliance.md

 18. This returns you to the **Create rule** window.
 Scroll down and under the **Action** group, select **+Add an action**.
 In the drop-down menu that appears, select **Restrict access or encrypt the content**.

-19. In the **Restrict access or encrypt the content group**, select the **Restrict access or encrypt the content** check box.
+19. In the **Restrict access or encrypt the content group**, select the **Restrict access or encrypt the content in Microsoft 365 locations** check box.

 20. In the options that appear, verify the **Block** **people from sharing and restrict access to shared content** option is selected.
 ‎
-‎Under the **Block these people from accessing SharePoint, OneDrive, and Teams content** group, select the **Everyone.
+‎Under the **Block users from accessing shared SharePoint, OneDrive, and Teams content** group, select the **Block everyone.
 Only the content owner, the last modifier and the site admin will continue to have access** option.

 21. Continue to scroll down on the **Create rule** window.
 Under the User notification group, select the toggle button to turn **ON** user notifications

-22. Under the **Email notifications** group, select the **Notify these people** option.
+22. Under the **User notifications** group, turn it to the **on** position and select the **Notify these people** option.

 23. Under the **Notify these people** option, only **The person who sent, shared, or modified the content** check box is selected.
 Select the other two check boxes as well (**Owner of the SharePoint site or OneDrive account**, and **Owner of the SharePoint site or OneDrive content**).